 Heat pumps and air conditioning systems are more similar than you might think.
 For example, they both work to cool homes by taking warm air from your home and pushing it outside.

 As mentioned earlier, heat pumps can warm a home by reversing the flow of air.
-The pump will absorb heat from the outside and transfer it to the air inside a home.
+The heat pump will absorb heat from the outside and transfer it to the air inside a home.
 They can do this even when the outside temperature is cold, but are generally less efficient in the colder months.

 Types of Heat Pumps

 Now that you know the basics of how heat pumps function, let’s go over some of the best heat pumps to use in 2022.
-Among manufacturers, these brands are generally considered the best.
+Among heat pump manufacturers, these brands are generally considered the best.

 - Features: SilentComfort technology, dual-fuel capabilities when connected to a furnace

 Lennox is one of the most widely known brands in the industry, and it makes a variety of products, including heat pumps.
 Its innovative heat pumps offer features that make its products some of the most efficient and precise heat pumps on the market.

 As with some other heat pump brands, Lennox heat pumps require proper maintenance to run efficiently.
 That includes cleaning the coils and changing the air filter monthly.

 - Features: PlusOne Energy, improved tubing design and modern aesthetics, electronic expansion valve

 Rheem has been producing heating and cooling systems for both residential and commercial settings for years.
 It offers a range of different heat pump options that include features aimed at efficiency and quietness in use.